An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: The CTCNet-based AVSS model

-The CTCNet works as follows (Fig. 1B, right).
-First, the auditory and visual subnetworks take the auditory features $\mathbf{E}$ and visual features $\mathbf{K}_i$ extracted by the auditory and visual modules (Fig. 2) as inputs, respectively.
-These subnetworks process this information in a bottom-up manner until the information arrives at the top layers of the subnetworks.
-Second, the unimodal features from adjacent layers are resized to the same size by downsampling (bottom-up), upsampling (top-down) or copying (lateral) operations, followed by a fusion operation ($1\times 1$ convolution) at all temporal resolutions.
+Where $\mathcal{Q}$ denotes the $1\times1$ convolutional layer to compress channels of features concatenated, $\mathcal{D}$ stands for the down-sampling layer by using the $\text{stride}=2$ convolutional layer and $\mathcal{U}$ represents the upsampling layer using the interpolation method.
 Note that each layer receives information from the lower, higher and same-order layers, resembling sensory integration in different cortical areas, which is governed by bottom-up, top-down and lateral synapses in unimodal sensory pathways \cite{RN112, RN113}.
-Third, the fused features at all temporal resolutions in the auditory and visual subnetworks, denoted by $\mathbf{A}_{i,t}\in R^{N\times \frac{T_a}{\left \lfloor L/2 \right \rfloor}}$ and $\mathbf{V}_{i,t}\in R^{C_v\times T_v}$ where the subscript $t$ denotes the $t$-th cycle, are projected to the thalamic subnetwork, mimicking the large number of neural projections from different cortical areas to the higher-order thalamus \cite{RN115, RN92}.
+Third, the fused features at all temporal resolutions in the auditory and visual subnetworks, denoted by $\mathbf{A}_{i,t}\in R^{N\times T_e}$ and $\mathbf{V}_{i,t}\in R^{C_v\times T_v}$ where the subscript $t$ denotes the $t$-th cycle, are projected to the thalamic subnetwork, mimicking the large number of neural projections from different cortical areas to the higher-order thalamus \cite{RN115, RN92}: